 - 1. 12th Annual Southern California Economic Summit: From Inclusive Recovery to Inclusive Growth!
 Save the Date December 2nd, 2021.
 On Thursday, Dec.
-2, SCAG will be hosting the 12th annual Southern California Economic Summit.
-Unfortunately, due to health and safety concerns regarding COVID-19 the summit will be held virtually again this year.
+2, SCAG will be hosting the 12th annual Southern California Economic Summit in downtown Los Angeles.
+After holding our first all-virtual summit in 2020, we will be convening in person for 2021.
 This summit will come at a time when the regional economy is still recovering from a time of unprecedented crisis.
 Save the date to join civic and business leaders from across Southern California for this vital conversation on how we can further our economic recovery and build strength and resilience in a post-COVID world.
 The event will be free for elected officials and city managers in the region.
 Additional information and a link to register will be available soon. - 2.
-SCAG Communities of Concern (CoC) Policy Committee Appointment: As part of the 2020 SCAG General Assembly the SCAG bylaws were amended to allow the 7 County Regional Council (RC) representatives an opportunity to appoint one local elected official from SCAG member jurisdictions to a SCAG Policy Committee.
-SCAG RC member and Imperial County Supervisor Luis Plancarte recently appointed Brawley City Council Member Ramon Castro to be the Imperial County CoC representative.
-Councilmember Castro will serve on a Policy Committee beginning in October.
-The appointment is a two-year term, and we look forward to increased engagement and participation from Imperial County representatives. - 3.
 SCAG Regional Data Platform (RDP): The Regional Data Platform will standardize regionally significant datasets, provide opportunities for local partners to update their data in real-time, and draw insights from local trends.
 More specifically, it will be an online tool for SCAG and local jurisdictions to access data necessary for local general plan development and general decision making by monitoring transportation, land development trends, housing and economic growth, and sustainability conditions.
 The platform will also feature a data-driven collaboration hub for local jurisdictions to engage with stakeholders for individual projects, such as local and regional land use planning, active transportation planning, greenhouse gas reduction strategies and development impact assessments.